-There is, however, also a notable difference in the sense that the mean values do not very closely approximate $\pm 0.5$, but rather $\pm 0.6$ or $\pm 0.7$. \item For Filters~5--6 and Filters~7--8, the spatial mean values $M(|h(\cdot, \cdot))|$ are overall very close to zero, thus indicating a strong degree of either mirror symmetry or antisymmetry. \item For all the Filters~1--8, the mixed component in the variance-based spatial spread measure $V(|h(\cdot, \cdot))|$ is very close to zero, indicating a very strong connection of the receptive field shapes to the preferred directions of the Cartesian coordinate system. \item For Filters~5--6, the ratio between the diagonal elements in the variance-based spatial spread measure $V(|h(\cdot, \cdot))|$ is very close to either 2 or $\tfrac{1}{2}$, indicating a rather close similarity to corresponding continuous variance-based spatial spread measures for first-order Gaussian derivative kernels according to Equations~(\ref{eq-var-based-spread-meas-cont-x-gauss-der}) and (\ref{eq-var-based-spread-meas-cont-y-gauss-der}).
-The similarity is, however, not fully perfect, thus reflecting a minor notable difference. \item For Filters~1--4, the ratio between the diagonal elements in the variance-based spatial spread measure $V(|h(\cdot, \cdot))|$ is, however, not in any way close to either 2 or $\tfrac{1}{2}$, indicating that a direct transfer of the corresponding expressions (\ref{eq-var-based-spread-meas-cont-x-gauss-der}) and (\ref{eq-var-based-spread-meas-cont-y-gauss-der}) for continuous first-order Gaussian derivatives does not appear as straightforward. \item For Filter~8, the diagonal components of the variance-based spatial spread measure $V(|h(\cdot, \cdot))|$ are very similar, thus with a very good qualitative agreement with Equations~(\ref{eq-var-spread-cont-gauss}) and (\ref{eq-var-spread-disc-gauss}). \item For Filter~7, the diagonal elements of the variance-based spatial spread measure $V(|h(\cdot, \cdot))|$ are somewhat similar, although differing in a clearly notable respect. \end{itemize} Concerning the interpretation of in particular the variance-based spatial spread measures for Filters~7-8, it should, however, be noted that the definitions of these spatial spread measures assume a background magnitude value equal to zero, while Filters~7--8 in the set of ``master key filters'' have background magnitude levels that are significantly different from zero, thereby leading to substantial bias in the spatial spread measures, by substantially overestimating the amount of spatial extent of the filters.
-Thus, some modification is needed, to be able to apply the variance-based spatial spread measures $V(|h(\cdot, \cdot))|$ for estimating filter parameters in idealized models to be used for modelling Filters~7--8.
+There is, however, also a notable difference in the sense that the mean values do not very closely approximate $\pm 0.5$, but rather $\pm 0.6$ or $\pm 0.7$. \item For Filters~5--6 and Filters~7--8, the spatial mean values $M(|h(\cdot, \cdot)|)$ are rather close to zero, in the sense that their magnitudes are all smaller than 0.1, thus indicating a strong degree of either mirror symmetry or antisymmetry. \item For Filters~5--6, the ratio between the diagonal elements in the variance-based spatial spread measure $V(|h(\cdot, \cdot)|)$ is very close to either 2 or $\tfrac{1}{2}$, indicating a rather close similarity to corresponding continuous variance-based spatial spread measures for first-order Gaussian derivative kernels in Equations~(\ref{eq-var-based-spread-meas-cont-x-gauss-der}) and (\ref{eq-var-based-spread-meas-cont-y-gauss-der}).
+The similarity is, however, not fully perfect, thus reflecting a minor notable difference. \item For Filters~1--4, the ratio between the diagonal elements in the variance-based spatial spread measure $V(|h(\cdot, \cdot)|)$ is, however, not in any way close to either 2 or $\tfrac{1}{2}$, indicating that a direct transfer of the corresponding expressions (\ref{eq-var-based-spread-meas-cont-x-gauss-der}) and (\ref{eq-var-based-spread-meas-cont-y-gauss-der}) for the continuous first-order Gaussian derivatives does not appear as straightforward. \item For Filter~8, the diagonal components of the variance-based spatial spread measure $V(|h(\cdot, \cdot)|)$ are very similar, thus with a very good qualitative agreement with Equations~(\ref{eq-var-spread-cont-gauss}) and (\ref{eq-var-spread-disc-gauss}). \item For Filter~7, the diagonal elements of the variance-based spatial spread measure $V(|h(\cdot, \cdot)|)$ are somewhat similar, although differing in a clearly notable respect. \item The discrete $l_1$-norms of Filters~1--4, which later will be shown to be different instances of the same class of filters, are of a similar order of magnitude.
+The discrete $l_1$-norms of Filters~5--6 are also of a similar magnitude.
+This property indicates that the data-driven way of determining the 8 ``master key filters'' can be regarded as reasonably robust between the clustered filters from the same class. \item The discrete $l_1$-norms of all the filters $\{ 1, 2, 3, 4, 5, 6, 7, 8 \}$ are of a roughly similar order of magnitude, while differing between the different classes $\{ 1, 2, 3, 4 \}$, $\{ 5, 6 \}$, $\{ 7 \}$ and $\{ 8 \}$. \footnote{While one could potentially consider normalizing the filters with respect to their $l_1$-norms, possibly considering the way that the $L_1$-norms of continuous Gaussian derivative kernels differ between different order of spatial differentiation, we will, however, not here normalize the filters with respect to their $l_1$-norms, and instead normalize the filters with respect to their responses to monomials, as will be later described in Section~\ref{sec-resp-filters-to-monoms}.} \end{itemize} Concerning the interpretation of, in particular, the variance-based spatial spread measures for Filters~7-8, it should, however, be noted that the definitions of these spatial spread measures assume a background magnitude value equal to zero, while Filters~7--8 in the set of ``master key filters'' have background magnitude levels that are significantly different from zero.
+If we are to use the spatial spread measures for capturing the qualitative shapes of both learned and idealized filters in this way, a potential problem, however, is that the occurence of spurious non-zero values for the learned filters at image positions, where the their corresponding idealized filters are close to zero or very small, can lead to biases in the spatial spread measures.
+An explanation for this is that the contribution to the spatial spread measure will be weighted by the distance from the origin for the first-order spatial spread measure and by the distance squared for the second-order spatial spread measure.